Kiineo/KubeApp/README.md

 In this final step, you'll link the LoadBalancer to your domain, ensuring that your Kubernetes application is accessible to external users.

-Feel free to customize these configurations and instructions to suit your specific project requirements and cluster setup.

-Enjoy working with Kubernetes!